Never Too Far Gone

 Saturday Sep 21, 2024

-This is the first of a six-part series called Stillness, a practical guide to creating pause in the midst of conflict.
+This is the first of a four-part series called Stillness, a practical guide to creating pause in the midst of conflict.
 'Stillness' is not a meditation or spiritual practice, but the art of suspending judgement to observe what is happening in a conflict, be it an inner-conflict, intergroup or intragroup storming.
 This series draws from John Paul Lederach's book, The Moral Imagination (2005) in which he describes the place of patience, place, time and serendipity in the practice of peacebuilding.
 This episode introduces the concept of Stillness with three stories from Heather's recent experience of lobbying in Parliament.

 Friday Aug 09, 2024